On obstructions to the Euler system method for Rankin-Selberg convolutions: Special elements in the image of the convolution of two modular forms

 \defi{We say that $T$ has Galois image \emph{of Euler type} if it satisfies (N), (gI) and (wE).\\ $T$ has \emph{Euler-adapted} Galois image if it satisfies (N), (rI) and (sE).}

 Note that (rI) implies (gI) (since any reducible $K[G]$-submodule can be reduced in $k$), and that (sE) implies (wE).

-The statements (gI) and (wE) are the two parts of $\mrm{Hyp}(\Q(\mu_{p^{\infty}}), T \otimes K)$ in the notation of \cite[Section 4.1]{bigimage}.
-Similarly, (rI) and (sE) constitute in the same way $\mrm{Hyp}(\Q(\mu_{p^{\infty}}), T)$.
+The statements (gI) and (wE) (resp. (rI) and (sE)) are the two parts of $\mrm{Hyp}(\Q(\mu_{p^{\infty}}), T \otimes K)$ (resp. $\mrm{Hyp}(\Q(\mu_{p^{\infty}}), T)$) in the notation of \cite[Section 4.1]{bigimage}.
 The condition (N) is not mentioned explicitly in \cite{bigimage}, but is used in applications of this article to Euler systems, such as \cite[Section 11]{KLZ15}.
-Since it is not difficult to study, we include it here.
+Since it is not difficult to study, we include it here. \\